 These words are rarely needed, for the simple word use will almost always serve.
 The official (not a Government official) who wrote “This document is forwarded herewith for the favour of your utilisation” might have written “please use this form”.
 That says what needed to be said in four syllables instead of 21.
 Gowers, 1954

-Although enormously popular, official writing in the UK remained a rich source of confusion.
+Although Gowers’ books were and continue to be enormously popular, official writing in the UK remained a rich source of confusion.
 In 1979, two advocates for clearer official writing formed the Plain English Campaign, a commercial consultancy that has successfully marketed itself as the arbiter of Plain English in the UK.
-Its two founders, Chrissie Maher and Martin Cutts, campaigned together until a series of disagreements culminated in Martin Cutts departing from the business.
-He subsequently created a rival consultancy, the Plain English Commission, that has a lower profile.
+Its two founders, Chrissie Maher and Martin Cutts, campaigned together until a series of disagreements ended in Martin Cutts departing from the business.
+He later created a rival consultancy, the Plain English Commission, that has a lower profile.
 Cutts published his version of the story: Nailing the lies of the Plain English Campaign.

 Despite this rift, Plain English in the UK became dominated by the set of techniques advocated by the Plain English Campaign, which unfortunately rarely included actual testing of the content with users.
 So the bit about “that everyone can understand” got forgotten, while the “simple writing without jargon” became the focus.